fuyuncat/rquery/README.md

    - substr(str,pos,len) : Normal function.
 Get a substring of a string, start from pos.
 If len is not provide, get the sub string till the end of the string.<br />
    - replace(str,sub1,sub2) : Normal function.
 Replace all sub1 in a string with sub2.<br />
    - regreplace(str,pattern,sub) : Normal function.
 Replace all regular pattern in a string with sub (capturing group supported).<br />
    - regmatch(str,pattern,sub) : Normal function.
-Return an expression including the capturing groups matched a regular pattern.<br />
+Return an expression including the capturing groups matched a regular pattern.
+Use {N} to stand for the matched groups<br />
    - Comparestr(str1,str2) : Normal function.
 Compare str1 to str2, case sensitive, return -1 if str1 less than str2, return 0 if str1 equal to str2, return 1 if str1 greater than str2<br />
    - NocaseComparestr(str1,str2) : Normal function.
 Compare str1 to str2, case insensive, return -1 if str1 less than str2, return 0 if str1 equal to str2, return 1 if str1 greater than str2<br />
    - pad(seed,len) : Normal function.
 Construct a new string from seed multiple len times.<br />